VirtueDev/synced-SVN/avrg/synced-scribble/README.md

 # Wordsketch
-In order for wordsketch to work, you need to upload a Level Pack in Synced and the ident must be "wordlist" Then you have to list the wordlist.txt in order for it to work.
+In order for wordsketch to work, you need to upload a Level Pack in Synced and the ident must be "wordlist" Then you have to create a wordlist.txt file.
 Each new line in the wordlist.txt is a new word wordsketch may use.
+Upload that wordlist.txt file as your level pack.